Language

 Yes.
 Low Kelvin values (below about 255 K) convert to negative Fahrenheit.
 For example, 200 K = -99.67°F.

-Color temperature describes how warm or cool light appears, based on the temperature of an idealized black body that would emit that color.
-It's not the bulb's actual temperature.
+Color temperature describes how warm or cool light appears, based on an idealized black body — not the bulb's actual heat.

 K